gabrielmcg/Docker-docs/ops/README.md

 <div class="body">

+<p class="p"> By default, the playbooks for deploying Sysdig are commented out in
+<code class="ph codeph">site.yml</code> and must be explicitly enabled in that file if you want it included in the initial
+  deployment.
+Alternatively, you can run the specific playbooks detailed in this section in a stand-alone manner, subsequent to the initial deployment. </p>

 <hr /><div class="note note"><span class="notetitle"><b>Note:</b></span> <p class="p">By default, you must have outgoing port 6666 open in your firewall, to allow data to flow
 to <code class="ph codeph">collector.sysdigcloud.com</code>.
 You can configure the agent to use a different port by setting the
 <code class="ph codeph">collector_port</code> parameter in the configuration file <code class="ph codeph">/opt/draios/etc/dragent.yaml</code>.
 For more